 Some examples of specific courses include:

 - Special populations and mental illness care

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics reports that of the more than 2.7 million nurses working in 2012, about 34,670 worked in psychiatric and substance abuse hospitals, and 92,350 worked in outpatient care centers (www.bls.gov).
-According to PayScale.com, psychiatric nurse practitioners earned a median annual salary of $92,043 in November 2013.
+According to PayScale.com, psychiatric nurse practitioners earned a median annual salary of $89,705 in May 2015

 The American Nurses Credentialing Center offers certification for Adult Psychiatric and Mental Health Nurse Practitioners (PHMNP-BC) as well as Family Psychiatric and Mental Health Nurse Practitioners.
 In order to earn the certification, individuals must hold a current RN license as well as either a master's degree or post-master's certificate program in the field.
 They must also complete a minimum of 500 hours of clinical experience and pass a national competency examination.